Cyprus Mediterranean forests: Flora

 The island's range of topography and soils support diverse plant communities, including mountain conifer and broadleaf forests, open woodlands, grasslands, high shrublands (maquis), and low shrublands (garrigue or phrygana).

 There are 1,750 native plant species on the island, of which 128 are endemic.
 Endemic species are concentrated in the Troodos Mountains (87 species), Kyrenia Mountains (57 species), and Akamas peninsula (35 species).

 Two endangered endemic trees, the Cyprus cedar (Cedrus brevifolia) and golden oak or Cyprus oak (Quercus alnifolia), are found only in the Troodos Mountains.

-Other endemic species include geophytes such as Chionodoxa lochiae, Crocus cyprius, Crocus veneris, Cyclamen cyprium, Gagea juliae, and Tulipa cypria, and aromatic herbs such as Nepeta troodi, Origanum cordifolium, Salvia willeana, Teucrium cyprium, Teucrium micropodioides, and Thymus integer.
+Other endemic species include geophytes such as Scilla lochiae (syn.
+Chionodoxa lochiae), Crocus cyprius, Crocus veneris, Cyclamen cyprium, Gagea juliae, and Tulipa cypria, and aromatic herbs such as Nepeta italica subsp. troodi (syn.
+Nepeta troodi), Origanum cordifolium, Salvia willeana, Teucrium cyprium, Teucrium micropodioides, and Thymus integer.